-- Articles provide evidence, reliable sources and transparency. - Dates for page creation and content updates are provided.

-- Links are working (don't lead to dead/outdated pages). - Information on the page is not out of date.
+- Articles provide evidence, reliable sources and transparency. - Dates for page creation and content updates are provided. - Links are working (don't lead to dead/outdated pages).

 (Animation: Click for each bullet)

 What about Websites?

 Social Media often function as promotional services, sending you from Twitter or Facebook to longer reports or videos that are housed on a website.